 Laura Caviani is a veteran of two decades of performing, recording and composing.
 With five CDs under her own name, and many more as a “side–man”, she has recorded with some of the best jazz musicians in Minnesota.
 Her latest projects have focused on arranging her favorite childhood classical piano pieces for jazz groups.
 Caviani was one of five finalists at the International Jazz Piano Competition in Jacksonville, FL.
 Her release Going There, enjoyed a long run on the JazzWeek national radio charts.
 Featuring all original work, it was hailed as “piano jazz trio of the highest order” by Downbeat contributor Bob Protzman.
 Other releases have received such praise as “stunningly fresh” from JazzTimes and “in a word, outstanding” from Tom Surowicz of the Minneapolis Star Tribune.
 Recent commissions include diverse projects ranging from setting music to poetry (A Girl Named Vincent, Prudence Johnson) to composing string quartets (Four Voices) and choral works (Great River Chorale and VocalEssence).
 She holds degrees from both Lawrence University and The University of Michigan at Ann Arbor.
 As a dedicated educator, she is on faculty at Carleton College, where she directs the jazz ensemble, coaches chamber groups, and teaches jazz piano.
 She has adjudicated and performed at jazz festivals throughout the country.
 Please visit www.lauracaviani.com for upcoming performances.

-Robert (Bob) Demaree joined the UW-Platteville faculty in 1992.
+Bob Demaree joined the UW-Platteville faculty in 1992.
 Dr. Demaree conducts the Chamber Choir, the Coro D’Angeli women’s choir, and the Singing Pioneers men’s choir, and teaches choral conducting, choral literature, and music history.
 Annual choral area events include the High School Choral Festival, three tours, and performances of major choral/orchestral works.
 Since 1992, the choral area has sponsored performances and workshops by The Dale Warland Singers, the Severacek Children’s Choir, Angelica, Chanticleer (twice), the Moscow State Conservatory Choir, the Jubilate Children’s Choir, the Albert McNeil Jubilee Singers, the Spirit Chorale of Los Angeles, and John Wustman.
-UW-Platteville choristers have also traveled abroad to Germany, the Czech Republic, Austria, England, and Ireland since 2000.
-In the summer of 2011, he spearheaded a performance trip involving 108 travelers to New York City.
+UWP choristers have also traveled to New York City, Germany, the Czech Republic, Austria, England, Scotland, Wales, and Ireland since 2000.

-In 2000, Demaree was awarded UW-Platteville’s Outstanding Advisor to a Student Organization Award, and in the fall of 2001, he was named a recipient of the Alliant Energy/Underkofler Award for Teaching Excellence.
+In 2000, Demaree was awarded UWP’s Outstanding Advisor to a Student Organization Award, and in the fall of 2001, he was named a recipient of the Alliant Energy/Underkofler Award for Teaching Excellence.
 This prestigious award was one of four given in 2001 to faculty from the Wisconsin System.
-In July of 2012, he was named President-Elect of the North Central Division of ACDA and will serve as chair of the 2016 conference in Sioux Falls, SD.
+In the spring of 2016 he was presented the Phi Kappa Phi Excellence in Teaching Award.
+In July of 2014, he became President of the North Central Division of ACDA and served as chair of the 2016 conference in Sioux Falls, SD.
 He is a past president of WCDA, was the chair for their 2004 and 2005 state conventions, and has chaired, hosted, provided sessions or conducted for most of its major projects, including Singspiel, Singing in Wisconsin, and NextDirection.
-He served on the planning committees for the NCACDA conventions in 2000, 2006, and 2012.
 In the fall of 2009, Dr. Demaree assumed artistic leadership for the Dubuque Chorale, one of the Midwest’s premier community choirs.

 Allen Hightower is the Director of Choral Studies at the University of North Texas.
 At UNT, Allen serves as conductor of the A Cappella Choir and the Grand Chorus, and oversees a comprehensive choral program that includes six choirs and a collegium musicum.
 Dr. Hightower leads the master’s and doctoral programs in choral conducting.